REEDLondon/inns-court/README.md

 * Footnotes and glosses from the printed collection are represented inline with the marked up text (rather than at the foot of a web page).
 Where dates have been implicit in the printed text (e.g., 'Last Saturday', note: 25 December 1589) they have been made explicit and marked with date tags, replacing the note (e.g., `<date when-iso="1589-12-25">Last Saturday</ab>date>`).
 * Marginal notes from original documents have been maintained in REED transcription style, so that `<note type="marginal" rend="align-left">` or "align-right" is meant to recognize that placement in the document.
 This notation is not meant for display purposes at this point.
 * Long and editorial endnotes are placed inline in CWRC-Writer.
 Where in the printed collection references within long and endnotes to other records are indicated by page number, wherever possible those interleaved notes are now recognized with a `<ref target="#">` to that/those objects within the CWRC collection.
+* Lists are marked up using TEI list element - http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-list.html, containing items
+* Tables are marked up using TEI table element http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-table.html.
+Where information in a table cell is right- or center-aligned in the original transcribed document, the cell is tagged thus: `<cell rend="align-right">Summa £10</cell>`.
+Complicated tables that include curly braces or are similarly not easily represented in TEI are marked with @rend="right_brace" or similar.

 <a name="semantic-markup"></a>
 ### Semantic Markup
 * People, places, and organizations are tagged as RDF-XML entities in CWRC; wherever possible, these entities resolve to authority files in VIAF, Wikidata, Geonames, ODNB, or similar using @corresp attribute.
 When entities also have a REED-EATS entity identifier, these entities are tagged with @sameAs attribute.
+	* We plan to make "white lists" of REED people and place entities available in 2019.
 * entities that are of value to REED London (objects, occupations, performance- and entertainer-types, etc.) are managed using taxonomies and prefixed with `taxon:` in the record object.
-* Currency is of particular interest in our work; monies are therefore tagged as `<measure type="currency" n=#">`, where the pound/shilling/pence string is replaced in the @n attribute with a cumulative calculation of pence. https://en.wikipedia.org/wiki/%C2%A3sd#Origins
+* Currency is of particular interest in our work; monies are therefore tagged as `<measure type="currency" n=#">[amount]</measure>`, where the pound/shilling/pence string is replaced in the @n attribute with a cumulative calculation of pence. https://en.wikipedia.org/wiki/%C2%A3sd#Origins